Caring For Clients Since 1958

 How do I file an ERISA disability claim?

 Review your plan, policy, SPD or the booklet that you may have received with it to learn about the claims procedure.
-Their documents explain who is eligible for disability benefits and what standards must be met to receive benefits.
+These documents explain who is eligible for disability benefits and what standards must be met to receive benefits.
 They also describe the time limits for making a claim, the information that should accompany the claim, and the address to which the claim materials should be sent.

 Consider getting a disability attorney involved from the very beginning before you file your claim and even before you stop working.
 It is crucial that you meet the deadlines and provide all information requested by the plan administrator.
 An attorney can collaborate with your treating physicians to ensure that your claim is well supported by medical evidence and is as strong as possible.